decentralized-identity/bbs-signature/draft-bbs-signatures.md

 #### MapMessageToScalarAsHash

-This operation takes an input message and maps it to a scalar value for the given curve.
+This operation takes an input message and maps it to a scalar value via a cryptographic hash function for the given curve.

 ```
 result = MapMessageToScalarAsHash(msg, dst)